top of page

 The Keys to Successful Coating

+Please Note: PVD colors are subject to availability and quantity of order.
 MASIC has a zirconium target with these colors available for PVD: Gold, Light Bronze, Vivid Blue, Black, Graphite • Other colors and targets are available to purchase from Vaportech • Test runs require enough parts to fill one rack for PVD, for DLC enough parts to fill 6 racks • Test runs require a significant number of working days to perfect recipe run time and hanging orientation of part on rack

 PVDCoatingColors.png